opentargets-archive/roadmap/README.md

 Thanks for wanting to add a feature to Open Targets!
 You will be responsible for guiding your feature through completion, and asking the right people for approvals.

-Large features typically go through three stages: [Prototype, Beta, and Stable] Each stage requires various approvals from various teams (UX, infrastructure, data-pipeline, webapp).
-Features may require several releases to reach stable.

 Use the following process  when an issue or suggestion has already been discussed within the opentargets team or on the issue tracker and some consensus has been reached that that the problem you are trying to solve is worth solving at this time.

 To put a new feature on the roadmap:

 1. create a new issue in this repository
-2. The first comment on the issue/PR must be the [feature template](https://github.com/opentargets/features/blob/master/FEATURE_TEMPLATE.md) with the progress tracker. *make sure you use copy/paste the raw markdown*
-3. add the `FEATURE` label
+2. add the `FEATURE` label
-4. reference previous issues or suggestion if applicable.
+3. reference previous issues or suggestion if applicable.
 This will allow the person who originated the suggestion to keep track of progress.
-5. Fill the template (**description is the absolute minimum requirement**)
+4. Fill the template (**description is the absolute minimum requirement**)
-6. Then head to the [roadmap](https://github.com/orgs/opentargets/projects/3) and move it to the backlog (at least).
-7. We will review it at our monthly planning meeting and decide if/when it can be scheduled.